Frequently Asked Questions

 How do I register for a class?

-Go to the Training at the top of the page and select Upcoming Courses from the drop-down.
+If you are searching for a course to take, go to Training at the top of the page and select Upcoming Courses from the drop-down (https://alerrt.org/Upcoming).
+There is a filter option at the top of the page to sort by course type or state.
 Click on the course you are interested in taking.
-If the course is hosted by an agency, you will contact the Point of Contact for that course (email or phone number will be listed there) to check on availability.
+If the course is hosted by an agency, you will contact the listed Point of Contact for that course (email or phone number will be listed there) to check on availability.

 If the course is hosted by ALERRT at our Training Facility in San Marcos, Texas, you will be able to register online.
 Please note that some courses are limited to 25-40 participants, and do fill quickly.